Nationality Rooms: Romanian

 The Romanian Classroom was designed in Bucharest by Nicolae Ghica-Budeşti.
-The carved doorframe is characteristic of stone thresholds of Romanian monasteries and is made is of American limestone selected due to its similarity to Romanian limestone used in the royal palace at Bucharest.
+The carved door frame is characteristic of stone thresholds of Romanian monasteries and is made is of American limestone selected due to its similarity to Romanian limestone used in the royal palace at Bucharest.
 The entrance door of the Romanian Classroom is ornately carved oak reminiscent of Byzantine churches in Romania.
 The words of Vasile Alecsandri, one of the greatest Romanian poets of the 19th century, are carved overhead in the stone door frame from his Ode to the Year 1855: "The Romanian is like the mighty rock which amidst the waves of the stormy and majestic sea forever remains unmoved."
 The floor is laid in square blocks of pink marble imported from quarries at Ruşchiţa.
 The black boards are set in arched oak panels, carved in a manner of icon screens in Eastern Orthodox and Greek Catholic Romanian churches.
 These are separated by carved-twisted rope which suggests the Roman origin of many of Romania's artistic traditions.
 Ancient original icons from Romania depicting the Virgin and Child, Christ, the Dormition of the Virgin, and Saint Mark are embedded in the upper section of each panel.

 White arca paint mixed with color gives the smooth plastered walls a bluish pink tint.
 A Byzantine-style mosaic embedded in the rear wall, a gift of the Romanian government, was executed by Bucharest ceramicist Nora Steriade in gold, turquoise, bronze, ruby red, and black pieces of glass, and was originally part of the Romanian Pavilion at the 1939 New York World's Fair.
 The lettering for the inscription and for the entrance text is the work of Alexander Seceni.
 The mosaic depicts Constantin Brâncoveanu, Prince of Wallachia, who refused to recant the Christian faith even at the cost of his own life and the lives of the male members of his family.
 The six windows have rounded Romanesque heads reflecting tradition brought from Rome when they conquered the original Dacian settlers in 106 AD.

 Two small window casements are deeply recessed and have marble window ledges.
 The four large center windows, form an alcove shut off from the main part of the room by an iron grilled gates wrought in Romania and hung in an arch.
 These gates swing back in folded sections against the plastered wall.
 A slab of polished marble tops the wrought-iron radiator grille.
 Yellow silk draperies frame the windows and ancient icons befitting the season and holidays are exhibited in the alcove which is reminiscent of an icon shrine in an Orthodox Church.
 The student chairs are of dark oak hand-carved by Romanian peasant artisans using simple pocketknives and each splat bears a different design.
 The professor's reading desk was adapted from an Eastern Orthodox Church lectern.